Key information

 Study Physical Geography at Royal Holloway, University of London and you’ll develop a deep understanding of the atmosphere, geosphere and biosphere and their interactions with one another, as well as the physical processes that shape and affect our world.

-You’ll benefit from world-class, research-led teaching in a Department ranked 2nd in the UK for research by the Research Excellence Framework 2014.
+You’ll benefit from world-class, research-led teaching in a Department ranked 1st for research impact by the Research Excellence Framework 2021.
 Fieldwork is a key part of the experience of doing Geography at Royal Holloway.
 As well as being excellent research training, our extensive programme of fieldwork helps bring the department together as a real community.
 The department offers a substantial and exciting range of field trips in the UK and overseas.
 Current locations include Cyprus, Spain, Malawi, Sicily, London and New York.
 The cost of the Year 1 fieldtrip to Spain is included in the student fee.

 This flexible course gives you the chance to tailor your studies with a range of optional modules in years 2 and 3, to suit your interests and career ambitions.
 You’ll gain a range of skills and knowledge to take into your future career, making you a highly employable candidate in a number of sectors.